 SeekOut

-SeekOut focuses on candidate discovery and pipeline development.
-Automation supports sourcing and outreach across multiple talent pools.
+SeekOut focuses on candidate discovery and pipeline growth.
+Automation supports sourcing and outreach across many talent pools.

-The platform is often used to support diversity and skills-based hiring initiatives.
+The platform is often used for diversity and skills-based hiring efforts.

 • Automated talent search